randomgraphics/garnet/README.md

 - Vulkan SDK
 - Qt6 (optional)

 After that run setupenv.cmd to launch the build console window.
 In the console window, run command `b d` to build debug variant.
-Command `b` w/o any arguments to show build help screen.
+Run command `b` w/o any arguments to show build help screen.

 # License
 The library itself is released under MIT license.
 Please check [src/3rdparty](src/3rdparty) for license details of the 3rd party libraries referenced by Garnet 3D.